Practice Areas

 Other Consequences of Third DUI

-Not surprisingly, there are additional repercussions for a thrid OVI other than jail time and expensive fines.
+Not surprisingly, there are additional repercussions for a third OVI other than jail time and expensive fines.

-A third OVI / DUI conviction will permanently be on your driving and criminal record.
-Your car insurance rates will rise significantly, and it may be hard finding or keeping a job.
-There will likely be consequences at work if you have a professional license, complications with any custody arrangements, and obvious limitations in your ability to get around and live your life without a drivers’ license.
+A third OVI / DUI conviction will be permanently on your driving and criminal record.
+Your car insurance rates will rise significantly, and it may be hard to find or keep a job.
+There will likely be consequences at work if you have a professional license, complications with any custody arrangements, and obvious limitations in your ability to get around and live your life without a driver’s license.
 You may also face some stigma as a repeat OVI offender or someone with an alcohol or substance abuse addiction.

 Immobilizing Your Vehicle